arnisoph/salt-modules/README.rst

 salt-modules
 ============

-A set of custom modules which are helpful for daily work
+A set of custom Salt modules which are helpful for daily work

 NOTICE BEFORE YOU USE
 ---------------------